nilp0inter/spice-label-generator/README.md

 # Spice Label Generator

-A modern Python tool to automatically generate stylish labels for your spice jars.
+A Python tool to automatically generate stylish labels for your spice jars.
 Given a CSV input with Spanish and English names for each spice, this tool produces a beautifully rendered SVG label and a corresponding PNG image.

 **Key Features**: